Category Archives: Alfred Hitchcock

 Grade: A

-Over the years Vertigo (1958) has easily become one of my favorite Alfred Hitchcock films and I learn, appreciate, or see something new with each repeated viewing.
+Over the years, Vertigo (1958) has quickly become one of my favorite Alfred Hitchcock films.
+With each repeated viewing, I learn, appreciate, or see something new.

 It is an absolute masterpiece.

-The primary appeal to Vertigo is its mystique and dream-like quality which provides a beautiful cinematic experience.
-It is ominous, psychological, and gloriously complex, even confusing at times.
+The primary appeal of Vertigo is its mystique and dream-like quality, which provide a beautiful cinematic experience.
+It is sometimes ominous, psychological, gloriously complex, and even confusing.

-The colorful opening visuals are dynamic, groundbreaking, and stunning considering the time.
+Considering the time, the colorful opening visuals are dynamic, groundbreaking, and stunning.

 The story involves a retired detective, Scottie, played by Hitchcock stalwart Jimmy Stewart.
 Scottie suffers from vertigo, which hinders his daily life.

-After an incident in which a police officer is killed and Scottie blames himself and his vertigo for causing the death, he whiles away the days brooding and keeping companionship with Midge- a college friend whom he was once engaged to.
+After an incident in which a police officer is killed, and Scottie blames himself and his vertigo for causing the death, he whiles away the days brooding and keeping companionship with Midge- a college friend to whom he was once engaged.

 Is Scottie in his right mind?
 Will his vertigo continue to haunt him?
 What is the secret to Madeleine and Judy?
 Is Midge as sweet as she appears?